d3plus/d3plus-common/README.md

 * [elem](#elem) - Manages the enter/update/exit pattern for a single DOM element.
 * [isObject](#isObject) - Detects if a variable is a javascript Object.
 * [merge](#merge) - Combines an Array of Objects together and returns a new Object.
+* [parseSides](#parseSides) - Converts a string of directional CSS shorthand values into an object with the values expanded.
 * [prefix](#prefix) - Returns the appropriate CSS vendor prefix, given the current browser.
 * [stylize](#stylize) - Applies each key/value in an object as a style.
 * [uuid](#uuid) - Returns a unique identifier.